Will Zenoti notify me when I raise a dispute?

 You will receive the details directly from the processor to handle such scenarios.

-a.
 Enter the Guest Statement Descriptor clearly.
 This helps the guest understand the charges from your business.

 Can I refund a disputed transaction?